jpartain89/Software-Install-Guides/docs/ubuntu/CouchPotato/index.md

 ## Shoutout

 First, I'd like to go ahead and say that I wouldn't have been able to learn as much as I have as quickly or easily without the help of [HTPCGuides.com][04a25565].
 They are an amazing site, they are slowly getting larger, and they are the real, awesome source.
-My files are more for me, they are better written for everyone.
+My files are more for me, they are better written for everyone. [^Sourcing]

 ## Base Requirements